 - Maintain good turf health with proper feeding and irrigate during times of drought.

-- Raking the weed into an upright position prior to cutting the lawn will help remove parts of the plant and weaken it.
+- Raking the weed into an upright position prior to cutting the lawn will help remove leaves and stems of the plant, thus weakening it.

 Black medic can be controlled using a selective weed killer, a single application is usually enough.